 If you’re a festival lover or a person who just likes a slower pace, a time and a place to catch your breath and enjoy your surroundings, Lenoir is the spot for you.
 Caldwell County’s largest city and the center for commerce and government, Lenoir is located just off U.S. 321.
 With a thriving downtown and an appreciation for history and art, the city offers fun and relaxation in a community atmosphere.

 Summers come alive here with activities for the entire family.
 From April until October, there is something going on every weekend.
 Events include the annual Blackberry Festival, cycling events, regular bluegrass jams and Saturday night concerts, cruise-in car shows, Sculpture Celebration, an art and antique festival, Friday after Five entertainment and Fabulous Family Films, which are shown outdoors on a two-story inflatable screen.

 Named for Revolutionary War General William Lenoir, the city is rich in history with much of the town’s original architecture still intact and the downtown district is listed on the National Registry of Historic Places.
-Visitors can select art pieces from Tucker’s Streetscape Gallery, an outdoor exhibit of sculpture by local artists, which are on display for sale throughout downtown.

 The Caldwell Heritage Museum and the Caldwell Arts Council’s main gallery, which feature monthly exhibits, are open year-round.
 Tours of General Lenoir’s homestead, Fort Defiance, are also available.
 The home, which has been fully restored to its original time period, is located in historic Happy Valley.